JetBrains/Qodana/topics/qodana-ide-plugin.md

     <p>Click <menupath>Run</menupath> for inspecting your code.</p>
 </step>
 <step>
-   <p>In the <menupath>Server-Side Analysis</menupath> window tool, overview <a anchor="ide-plugin-study-reports">overview inspection results</a>.</p>
+   <p>In the <menupath>Server-Side Analysis</menupath> window tool, overview <a anchor="ide-plugin-study-reports">inspection results</a>.</p>
 </step>
 </procedure>

 ## Configure %product% for CI
 {id="ide-plugin-cicd"}

-You can build %product% into CI pipelines using the %product% configuration wizard.
+You can build %product% into CI pipelines using the configuration wizard.

-<note>Depending on the %product% license, you will need to generate <a href="cloud-projects.xml" anchor="cloud-manage-projects">project token</a> at Qodana Cloud.</note>
+<note>Depending on the %product% license, you will need to generate and use the <a href="cloud-projects.xml" anchor="cloud-manage-projects">project token</a> at Qodana Cloud.</note>

 <procedure>
    <step>